INGREDIENTS:

 2 teaspoons vanilla extract

-1 & ¼ cup unbleached all-purpose flour
+1 & ¼ cup unbleached all-purpose

 1 & ¼ cup sugar